Student Internship Program

 Student opportunities within ONDCP are unpaid and require a minimum commitment of two months, working at least two days a week, for no more than 90 days.
 This internship opportunity provides an unparalleled experience for a student who wishes to be a part of the workings of a busy policy coordination office within the Executive Office of the President.

-Students interested in an internship with ONDCP are required to submit a résumé, cover letter, ONDCP application, at least three references, and a copy of your most recent school transcript (an overall GPA of at least 3.0 is preferred).
+Students interested in an internship with ONDCP are required to submit a résumé, cover letter, ONDCP application, at least three references, and a copy of your most recent school transcript.

 Participating students have the opportunity to work in various program areas within ONDCP.
 The duties often entail assisting in the oversight of program policy, conferences, briefings, and meetings.
 Students also assist with drafting letters, memorandums, and action documents; assisting with planning travel and conference/convention events; as well as performing research, database development, and other challenging assignments.
 Students must possess good writing and organizational skills, as well as the ability to accept and accomplish multiple tasks simultaneously.